sky-chaser-high/adobe-illustrator-scripts/README.md

 Just run this script.

 > **Note**
-> Only the Artboard panel.
+> Only the Artboards panel.
 Artboards in the document are not sorted.

 ### Requirements
 Illustrator CS5 or higher